If you’re wondering how to grow your Pinterest traffic then it’s time you understand how to use Pinterest analytics.

 As always I prefer to view link clicks but each metric is telling in it’s own way.

 This isn’t something most people even know exists in Pinterest analytics.
-There is actually a closeup rate, save rate & link click rate.
+There is actually an engagement rate, pin click rate, outbound click rate and save rate.

-Use the link click rate to tell you if your content needs a little help.
-If you notice a drop in link click rate start digging into that timeframe.
+Use the outbound click rate to tell you if your content needs a little help.
+If you notice a drop in outbound click rate start digging into that timeframe.

 Try to find a correlation between your content you published during that time and ask yourself what could have changed between then and when your rate was higher.